docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     === "Traefik"

         On Traefik's side, the configuration is very simple.

-You need to create entrypoints for all ports that you want to expose (probably 25, 465, 587 and 993).
-Then, you can refer to them in `IngressRouteTCP`s.
-We use the `submissions` entrypoint for port 465 and the `imaps` entrypoint for port 993 here as an example.
+        - Create an entrypoint for each port that you want to expose (_probably 25, 465, 587 and 993_).
+Each entrypoint has a `IngressRouteTCP` configure a route to the appropriate internal port that supports PROXY protocol connections.
+        - The below snippet demonstrates an example for two entrypoints, `submissions` (port 465) and `imaps` (port 993).

         ```yaml
         ---